Azure/ALZ-Bicep/infra-as-code/bicep/modules/vwanConnectivity/generateddocs/vwanConnectivity.bicep.md

 -------------- | -------- | -----------
-parLocation    | No       | Region in which the resource group was created. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parVirtualHubAddressPrefix | No       | The IP address range in CIDR notation for the vWAN virtual Hub to use. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parVirtualHubEnabled | No       | Switch to enable/disable Virtual Hub deployment. parVpnGatewayEnabled | No       | Switch to enable/disable VPN Gateway deployment. parExpressRouteGatewayEnabled | No       | Switch to enable/disable ExpressRoute Gateway deployment. parAzFirewallEnabled | No       | Switch to enable/disable Azure Firewall deployment. parAzFirewallDnsProxyEnabled | No       | Switch to enable/disable Azure Firewall DNS Proxy. parVirtualWanName | No       | Prefix Used for Virtual WAN. parVirtualWanHubName | No       | Prefix Used for Virtual WAN Hub. parVpnGatewayName | No       | Prefix Used for VPN Gateway. parExpressRouteGatewayName | No       | Prefix Used for ExpressRoute Gateway. parAzFirewallName | No       | Azure Firewall Name.
+parLocation    | No       | Region in which the resource group was created. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parVirtualHubEnabled | No       | Switch to enable/disable Virtual Hub deployment. parAzFirewallDnsProxyEnabled | No       | Switch to enable/disable Azure Firewall DNS Proxy. parVirtualWanName | No       | Prefix Used for Virtual WAN. parVirtualWanHubName | No       | Prefix Used for Virtual WAN Hub. parVirtualWanHubs | No       | Array Used for multiple Virtual WAN Hubs deployment.
+Each object in the array represents an individual Virtual WAN Hub configuration.
+Add/remove additional objects to meet the number of Virtual WAN Hub requirement. "parVpnGatewayEnabled" - Switch to enable/disable VPN Gateway deployment on the respective Virtual WAN Hub. "parExpressRouteGatewayEnabled" - Switch to enable/disable ExpressRoute Gateway deployment on the respective Virtual WAN Hub. "parAzFirewallEnabled" - Switch to enable/disable Azure Firewall deployment on the respective Virtual WAN Hub. "parVirtualHubAddressPrefix" - The IP address range in CIDR notation for the vWAN virtual Hub to use. "parHublocation" - The Virtual WAN Hub location. "parHubRoutingPreference" - The Virtual WAN Hub routing preference.
+The allowed values are ASN, VpnGateway, ExpressRoute. "parVirtualRouterAutoScaleConfiguration" - The Virtual WAN Hub capacity.
+The value should be between 2 to 50. parVpnGatewayName | No       | Prefix Used for VPN Gateway. parExpressRouteGatewayName | No       | Prefix Used for ExpressRoute Gateway. parAzFirewallName | No       | Azure Firewall Name.